WalletWasabi/WasabiDoc/docs/FAQ/FAQ-UseWasabi.md

 There are multiple coinjoin settings which the user is able to configure according to their own prefence.
 Each coinjoin strategy has different specific settings for optimal performance.
-After a coinjoin strategy is selected, the according settings are applied.
+After a coinjoin strategy is selected, its settings are applied.
-It is supposed to make it easy for the user to select it's prefence, without having to know about the specific settings and how to configure it themselves.
+It is supposed to make it easy for the user to select their preference, without having to know about the specific settings and how to configure them themselves.

 Read more [ħere](/using-wasabi/CoinJoin.md)